profitviews/crypto-stock/README.md

 When I was testing the Signal I became very frustrated - everything seemed in place but I wasn't getting any IBIT data.
 I poured over the code looking for bugs - then it suddenly started working.
 What?
 I twigged: it had just turned 9:30am in New York - the market openning!
 I'd become so used to crypto's 24/7 hours...

 Since ProfitView's Bot framework powers BitMEX's bots directly, anyone with a BitMEX account can run this Bot seamlessly without additional integrations.
-See the Bot in action on [BitMEX here](https://www.bitmex.com/app/trade/XBTUSD?botId=370ece8a-068a-4ed3-a8ca-13e60ec909ec&action=share).
+For those in the Beta programme you can see the Bot in action on [BitMEX here](https://www.bitmex.com/app/trade/XBTUSD?botId=370ece8a-068a-4ed3-a8ca-13e60ec909ec&action=share&utm_source=profitview_blog&utm_medium=blog&utm_campaign=ibit_bitmex_arbitrage).
+Please email support@bitmex.com to get in that programme.

 The Bot automatically manages positions on BitMEX based on these signals, ensuring trades execute promptly to exploit price inefficiencies.